Jeans: Low-rise jeans

-In the early 2000s, low-rise jeans were commonly seen on celebrities such as Jennifer Lopez, Paris Hilton, Gwen Stefani and Christina Aguilera, attributing to the Y2K style.
+In the early 2000s, low-rise jeans were commonly seen on celebrities such as Britney Spears, Jennifer Lopez, Paris Hilton, Gwen Stefani and Christina Aguilera, attributing to the Y2K style.
 In 2021, online searches for 'y2k fashion' had risen by 193%, showing that the fashion style was making a comeback, and low-rise jeans were becoming a common clothing item for teenagers and young adults.

+Low-rise jeans usually come 2-3 in or more below the navel.
+Manufactured low-rise jeans have a shorter rise (distance between the waistband and crotch seam).
+The low-rise look can also be accomplished by letting jeans with longer rises fall lower than they are meant to.
+This is a less extreme version of sagging, which was popularized by male hip-hop artists in the 1990s.